 About Oceans Initiative

 Oceans Initiative is a team of scientists on a mission to protect marine life, including whales, dolphins, sharks, salmon & seabirds, in the Pacific Northwest and beyond.
 Like the animals we study, we are highly mobile.
 We spend time getting our feet wet in the field, wherever our work is needed, and time sharing our cutting-edge science to inform conservation action.
 Oceans Initiative was co-founded by Erin Ashe and Rob Williams.
 Oceans Initiative is the keystone project of a registered charity in Canada called Oceans Research and Conservation Association.
-In the US, Oceans Initiative is a standalone nonprofit registered in Washington state, and fiscally sponsored through The Ocean Foundation.
+In the US, Oceans Initiative is a registered 501(c)3.

 I recently received my PhD from the University of St Andrews, Scotland and co-founder of the research and conservation non-profit, Oceans Initiative.
 The primary focus of my PhD research is the ecology of Pacific white-sided dolphins in the Pacific Northwest.

 I use photo-identification and acoustics to learn more about the conservation status of these fascinating dolphins.
 I am also interested in how mammal-eating killer whales (Bigg’s) may be impacting Pacific white-sided dolphin population dynamics and behavior.
 My research interests include mark-recapture, ecology, conservation biology, demography, acoustics, population viability analysis, marine protected areas.
 My research is motivated by a desire to use science to make tangible conservation impacts.